Skip to main content

 • list_notes — List notes with optional keyword search, project filter, author filter, and date range.
 Returns notes the user owns or shared notes within the team.

 • create_note — Create a note in one of 5 formats: markdown, plain_text, rich_text, checklist, outline.
 Set visibility to private or shared.
 Auto-title from first 30 characters if no title provided.
+Optional attachments array accepts base64-encoded files up to 400 MB each: any image, video, audio, PDF, or text/JSON.
 Pass time_spent_seconds to track QA effort.

 • get_note — Get full note details including content and attachments.
 Requires id.

 • update_note — Update title, content, format, visibility, project, or time_spent_seconds.
+Pass an attachments array to append new files (max 400 MB each) to the note’s existing attachments without replacing them.
 Only the author can update.
 Requires id.

 • delete_note — Permanently delete a note and its attachments.
 Only the author can delete.
 Requires id.